BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

    **NOTE: THIS API IS GOING TO CHANGE IN A FUTURE UPDATE**

-   This parameter is used specifically for the  :ref:`complex.GenerateColorTableFilter() <GenerateColorTableFilter>` filter.
-The parameter has a single member variable 'default_value' that is of type 'complex.Json'.
+   This parameter is used specifically for the  :ref:`simplnx.GenerateColorTableFilter() <GenerateColorTableFilter>` filter.
+The parameter has a single member variable 'default_value' that is of type 'simplnx.Json'.

-   .. py:class:: complex.Json
+   .. py:class:: simplnx.Json

    This class encapsulates a string that represents well formed JSON.
 It can be constructed on-the-fly as follows: